Oyefusi-Samuel/ZEDBOT/README.md

   colcon build
 ```

-Launch the Node:
+Launch the Node:   (To visualize the robot in an empty gazebo world)
 ```
-  ros2 launch <name_of_package> robot.launch.py
+ ros2 launch robot show.robot.launch.py
 ```

-The joint state publisher node must be launched/be active when launching the robot in rviz2.
+Launch the rviz Node:   (To visualize the robot joint, tf)
 ```
-  ros2 run joint_state_publisher_gui joint_state_publisher_gui
+  ros2 launch robot display.launc.py
 ```

 Open Rviz2: